daniil-berg/syslogformat/docs/index.md

 | `line_break_repl` | To prevent a single log message taking up more than one line, every line-break (and consecutive whitespace) is replaced with this string.
 Passing `None` disables this behavior.       | ` --> ` |
 | `level_formats`   | If provided a mapping of log level thresholds to format strings, the formatter will prioritize the format with the highest level threshold for all log records at or above that level. | `None`  |

+For more details, check the API of the `SyslogFormatter` constructor in the [documentation][3].

 ### Extended configuration example

-Here is an example using a <a href="https://docs.python.org/3/library/logging.html#logrecord-attributes" target="_blank">custom message format</a> and specifying a different facility and line break replacement:
+Here is an example using a [custom message format][11] and specifying a different facility and line break replacement:

 ```python hl_lines="8-11"
 import logging.config